 Via DNA research of most of the primitive breeds in Europe we have selected eight breeds for the programme, including Sayaguesas and Maronesas in Portugal, while in Croatia we use grey cattle from Boskarin and Slavonian Grey origin.
 One of the existing herds of Maremmana primitiva in Italy (20 animals) was bought to save the breed and include it in the breeding programme, through a Rewilding Europe Capital loan that was provided to the Taurus Foundation.

 Genetic research through DNA-samplings of the offspring of these breeds provides us with genetic information, which in combination with phenology, health conditions and behavior is used to select the best animals for further back-breeding and rewilding.
 In the total herd of ca. 500 animals, there are still 160 animals that belong to the founding population, 150 to the first generation of cross-breeds (F1), 130 to the F2, 50 to the F3 and 15 to the F4 generation.

 Interest in the Tauros

-Already more than 100+ news items on the Tauros have been published/broadcasted in local, regional and international media.
+Hundreds of news items on the Tauros have been published/broadcasted in local, regional and international media.
 The Tauros Programme was featured in Science Magazine, The Washington Post, The Independent, New Scientist Magazine, Daily Telegraph, Roots Magazine, CNN, El Periodico, International Journal for Wilderness and many other.
-The book ‘Born to be Wild’ was published in 2013 and widely distributed.
-It is still available online.
-In 2019 the book was translated into Russian.
+The book ‘Born to be Wild’ was published in 2013, followed by a second and updated edition in 2022, and widely distributed.
+It is available online.
+The book has been translated into Russian and Spain.